Donald Rooum: Cartoonist

 In 1952, Philip Sansom invited Rooum to draw a regular cartoon strip for The Syndicalist and he contributed Scissor Bill.
 The name derived from an IWW name for a bosses' yes-man.
 From 1960, his cartoons started appearing in such outlets as She, The Daily Mirror, Private Eye and The Spectator.
 Rooum had a long relationship, with interruptions, with Peace News, his first work appearing for them in 1962.
 Originals of his cartoons for Peace News up to 1971, together with some for The Spectator, are stored at the British Cartoon Archive.

 In 1974, Sansom invited Rooum to provide a cartoon for a monthly magazine he was working on, Wildcat.
 Rooum created a character of the same name.
 Wildcat ceased publication in 1975 but in 1980, when Sansom was again working on Freedom, he persuaded Rooum and the editorial collective to revive the Wildcat comic strip, which featured in every edition until Freedom ceased printing in 2014.
-In 2016, PM Press of California published Wildcat Anarchist Comics, a collection of his cartoons coloured by Jayne Clementson, with some autobiographical material, and What is Anarchism 2nd edition, an expanded version of the Freedom Press What is Anarchism 1992.
+In 2016, PM Press of California published Wildcat Anarchist Comics, a collection of his cartoons coloured by Jayne Clementson, with some autobiographical material, and the second edition of What is Anarchism?, an expanded version of the original 1992 Freedom Press edition.

 Rooum drew the Sprite strip for The Skeptic magazine from 1987.
 Also he illustrated several books, including Don't you believe it! by John Radford.
 An exhibition of his work was held at Conway Hall London in 2008.
-Another exhibition, 'Emotional need', which featured Wildcat, the short film by Adam Louis-Jacob about Rooum's black and white strip cartoons for Freedom, was held at Collective in Edinburgh in 2017.
+Another exhibition, Emotional need, which featured Wildcat, the short film by Adam Louis-Jacob about Rooum's black and white strip cartoons for Freedom, was held at Collective Gallery in Edinburgh in 2017.